Back to Hassan

 Sidewall of Sadashiva temple

 We wanted to visit the historical Lakshmi Narayana temple nearby.
-But there was a procession on account of Krishna Janmashtami and we didn’t want to get into any sort of crowded places during this pandemic.
-So we skipped it and proceeded to Heragu.
+But due to a Krishna Janmashtami procession, we decided to avoid crowded places during the pandemic.
+We proceeded to Heragu.

 Heragu

 Heragu has a nice little Keertinarayana temple.
-This was clearly a Hoysala architecture.
+This was clearly an example of Hoysala architecture.
 This was renovated by Shri Veerendra Heggade.
 Again, apart from the one in Talakadu, this is only other Keertinarayana temple.

 This is the only picture of that temple I have.
 Weird me.